jnozzi/cocoadev.com/markdown/CamelBones.md

-General/ObjC to General/PerlLang bridge.
+ObjC to PerlLang bridge.
 See http://www.camelbones.org/.

-Written and maintained by General/ShermPendley.
-After General/CamelBones 1.0.3, Sherm took a long hiatus, during which CB went essentially unmaintained and supported neither Leopard nor Snow Leopard.
-Sherm returned to active development in 2009, and General/CamelBones 1.1 was released in November of 2009 with support for Panther, Tiger, Leopard, and Snow Leopard.
+Written and maintained by ShermPendley.
+After CamelBones 1.0.3, Sherm took a long hiatus, during which CB went essentially unmaintained and supported neither Leopard nor Snow Leopard.
+Sherm returned to active development in 2009, and CamelBones 1.1 was released in November of 2009 with support for Panther, Tiger, Leopard, and Snow Leopard.

 ----